frannyfx/garbajson/README.md

 GarbaJSON is a JSON serialiser written entirely in JavaScript.
 It doesn't work very well.

 ## How to install
-Did you really thing you could download this on NPM?
+Did you really think you could download this on NPM?
 Come on.

 ## Use cases
 *Broke*